tyson-swetnam/mkdocs-material-template/docs/keysassignments.md

 This revolutionizes our approach to public health, empowering us to respond effectively to emerging health crises and proactively prevent epidemics.

-## Assignment 7 Title and Short Abstract
+## Assignment 6 Title and Short Abstract

 ### Title

-Utilizing Artificial Inteligence in Epedemic Heatmaping and Data Visualization
+Utilizing Artificial Intelligence in Epidemic Heat Mapping and Data Visualization

 ### Short Abstract

+My project focused on the utilization of artificial intelligence (AI) tools, specifically Chat GPT to analyze epidemic-related data, with emphasis on COVID-19 and Cholera.
+The goal was to develop a reusable Python code capable of generating heat maps to identify areas of concentration or origin for epidemic outbreaks.
+The project employed a three-step process: using Chat GPT to generate Python code, publishing the code on GitHub for collaboration, and executing the code using Jupyter Notebooks for data analysis.
+The project aimed to integrate AI into the field of data science and foster a more accessible and collaborative scientific community.
+By embracing the potential of AI, the research sought to advance scientific inquiry, enhance data analysis, and promote an inclusive approach to understanding and combating epidemics.